If I am not scheduled to live on-campus during the academic year, can I stay on-campus during Pre-Orientation?

 If you need to take care of on-campus paperwork, please do so either before or after Pre-Orientation.
 By registering for Pre-Orientation, you are committing to the program for the entire day.

 There will not be time to take care of paperwork or other on-campus obligations outside of your Pre-Orientation program.

 Will I have time to set up my residence hall room?

-If you are participating in either Blue Ridge Experience or Wilderness Experience, you will be able to get your room organized from the time you complete check-in until 12:45 p.m. on Sunday.
-You will not return to campus until Thursday evening, so please keep this in mind when planning your arrival for check-in.
+If you are participating in either Blue Ridge Experience or Wilderness Experience, you will be able to get your room organized from the time you complete check-in until 12:45 p.m.
+You will not return to campus until Wednesday before dinner, so please keep this in mind when planning your arrival for check-in.

 All other Pre-Orientation programs (which are the urban programs) are planned to last from approximately 8 a.m. to 7 p.m. each day.
 Once participants leave their residence halls in the morning, they will not have the opportunity to return until the evening.

 The program I want is full.
 Is there a wait list?